APCSLowell/SublimeConfigurationMac/README.md

 Installing and configuring Sublime on your home Macintosch computer
 =============================

-To use Sublime at home on your Mac, you will need to install Processing, Sublime Text 3, Pacage Control and the Processing plugin.
+To use Sublime at home on your Mac, you will need to install Processing, Sublime Text 3, Package Control and the Processing plugin.

 Download Sublime Text 3 and download and install Processing
 ---------------